Sending personal data outside the European Economic Area (Principle 8)

 If you decide you need to transfer personal data outside the EEA, and the recipient is not in a country subject to a Commission ‘positive finding of adequacy’ nor signed up to the Safe Harbor Scheme, you will need to assess whether the proposed transfer will provide an adequate level of protection for the rights of the data subjects in connection with the transfer/processing of their personal data.

 8. Can you make an assessment that the level of protection for data subjects’ rights is ‘adequate in all the circumstances of the case’?

 9. If not, can you put in place adequate safeguards to protect the rights of the data subjects whose data is to be transferred?

-Adequate safeguards may be put in place in a number of ways including using Model Contract Clauses, Binding Corporate Rules (BCRs) or other contractual arrangements.
-Where ‘adequate safeguards’ are established the rights of data subjects continue to be protected even after their data has been transferred outside the EEA.
+Adequate safeguards may be put in place in a number of ways including using Model Contract Clauses, Binding Corporate Rules or Binding Corporate Rules for Processors (BCRs) or other contractual arrangements.
+Where “adequate safeguards” are established, the rights of data subjects continue to be protected even after their data has been transferred outside the EEA.

 10. Can you rely on another exception from the restriction on international transfers of personal data?

 Schedule 4 DPA concerns “Cases where the Eighth Principle does not apply”.
 It covers BCRs, model contract clauses, and the use of other contractual clauses as well as a number of other exceptions to the restriction on overseas data transfers.
 If you are able to rely on an exception, the transfer may take place even though there is no other protection for individuals’ rights.

 Is it possible to fulfil my objectives and send information outside the UK without processing personal data?